swiss-ai-center/a-guide-to-mlops/docs/tools.md

 ### End-to-end platforms

-These tools cover the whole ML lifecycle in a single platform.
-They are often opinionated, so this guide prefers composable tools instead.
+Tools that cover the whole ML lifecycle in one platform.
+They are often opinionated, so this guide prefers composable tools.

 - [MLFlow](https://mlflow.org/) - Open-source platform for the machine learning
   lifecycle